think-divergent/blog/README.md

 1. Install [RVM](https://rvm.io/rvm/basics) first
 2. Once RVM is installed run `rvm use 2.5.0`
 3. In the project directory, run `./run_server.sh`.
-4. If you follow the link in jekyll's output(usually http://127.0.0.1:4000/blog), you'll be taken to a local version of the site your changes
+4. If you follow the link in jekyll's output(usually http://127.0.0.1:4000/blog), you'll be taken to a local version of the site with your changes